Miranda-Y-Zhou/cse15l-lab-reports/lab_report3.md

 ## Bugs and Commands (Week 5)

-The objective of this lab is to create a Java web server, `StringServer`, to accumulate and display messages.
-This lab also delve into SSH key authentication, showcasing a password-less login to `ieng6`, followed by reflections on the learnings from weeks 2 and 3.

 The objective of this lab is to further analyze and document a bug from week 4's lab, illustrating it with JUnit test cases.
 This lab also explore the functionalities of the terminal command `grep` by providing examples of its command-line options.